 - Require sidewalks on both sides of all streets in urban LUTAs.
-(C-7) - Improve the functionality and efficiency of the street network by: - $\circ\,$ Providing direct connections from residential developments to nearby places and to each other. - Providing street and sidewalk stubs to adjacent vacant land in anticipation of future development. - Connecting new development to existing street and sidewalk stubs, and to existing trail, open space, and bicycle networks. - Reducing block sizes and use of dead-end streets. - Maintaining the existing street grid to preserve connectivity and mobility options.
-(C-11)

-- Share parking between contiguous developments.
+(C-7) - Improve the functionality and efficiency of the street network by: - o Providing direct connections from residential developments to nearby places and to each other. - Providing street and sidewalk stubs to adjacent vacant land in anticipation of future development. - Connecting new development to existing street and sidewalk stubs, and to existing trail, open space, and bicycle networks. - o Reducing block sizes and use of dead-end streets. - o Maintaining the existing street grid to preserve connectivity and mobility options.
+(C-11) - Limit driveways on arterials and collectors and increase connections between uses to improve safety and traffic efficiency.
+(C-30) - Share parking between contiguous developments.
 (C-31) - Regional-, community-, and neighborhood-scale retail developments should provide an internal vehicle and pedestrian circulation system between new and existing centers and individual stores that draws on the following principles: - Concentrate access for new retail development at shared primary entrance points.
 Primary entrance points should be aligned with access pints immediately across intersecting roads.
-Limit curb cuts on primary highways and arterials. - Provide pedestrian circulation, including sidewalks and median breaks along interior and exterior fronting roads and within parking lots. - Encourage coordinated development of retail centers in order to facilitate internal pedestrian and vehicle circulation and optimal center performance (SU-27) - Commercial buildings should be built at the street rather than behind a parking lot in order to promote pedestrian circulation, multipurpose shopping trips, and walkable and attractive streetscapes.
+Limit curb cuts on primary highways and arterials. - Provide pedestrian circulation, including sidewalks and median breaks along interior and exterior fronting roads and within parking lots. - Encourage coordinated development of retail centers in order to facilitate internal pedestrian and vehicle circulation and optimal center performance (SU-27)

+- Commercial buildings should be built at the street rather than behind a parking lot in order to promote pedestrian circulation, multipurpose shopping trips, and walkable and attractive streetscapes.
 Large-scale commercial buildings with parking in front should screen parking lots with coordinated development of out-parcels (pad sites) and with landscaping.
 (SU-28) - Encourage unified planning for all adjoining land owned or controlled by a project's developer to ensure proper circulation and land use relationships (SU-47)